 Before we discuss problematic levels of functioning, it is important to know what an optimally functioning person is like.
 By ‘functioning’ I am referring to our ability to manage life (make decisions, manage time and stress, etc); to be responsible for the things we are involved with; and to operate as autonomous beings.
 When we are functioning optimally we are often keeping a good schedule, staying on top of things, meeting deadlines with work and school, making decisions for ourselves even if some advice is sought, not taking more than our share of responsibility, and successfully fulfilling life roles like parent, employee, and partner.
 For the rest of the article, think of an optimally functioning person as having 100% responsibility for his/her life.

-Some common under-functioning characteristics are relying on others for advice on making decisions, communicating a sense of distress or need to others, self-sabotaging, frequently asking for or alluding to needing help, zoning out to TV or video games, making unwise career, relationship, or parenting decisions, appearing to others as lazy or unmotivated, and being somewhat immature for their age.
+Some common under-functioning characteristics are relying on others for advice on making decisions, significant procrastinating and missing deadlines, communicating a sense of distress or need to others, self-sabotaging, frequently asking for or alluding to needing help, zoning out to TV or video games, making unwise career, relationship, or parenting decisions, being very forgetful, appearing to others as lazy or unmotivated, and being somewhat immature for their age.

 Almost always, someone who is under-functioning is paired with, or supported by someone that is over-functioning.
 This person can be seen as taking more than 100% of responsibility (100% of his/her own life, plus various amount of that from UFs).
 Over-functioners (OFs) are usually seen as people who “have it together”, are detail oriented, organized, and reliable, and are typically viewed as being reliable workers, partners, and parents.

-Some causes of over-functioning are being placed in that role as a young person or assuming the role as part of a family system, having anxiety related to watching someone else make mistakes or do things that seem unwise, feeling a sense of guilt or obligation to help someone, getting into a relationship when the other person’s under-functioning wasn’t visible or didn’t seem like a big deal, or using the other person’s life and problems as a distraction from one’s own.
+Some causes of over-functioning are being placed in that role as a young person or assuming the role as part of a family system (sometimes due to a parent’s absence, illness, or other problems), having anxiety related to watching someone else make mistakes or do things that seem unwise, feeling a sense of guilt or obligation to help someone, getting into a relationship when the other person’s under-functioning wasn’t visible or didn’t seem like a big deal, or using the other person’s life and problems as a distraction from one’s own.

 Clearly, OFs and UFs often find themselves in relationships and families together.
 Usually, small degrees of these (say an UF that does 95% of life and an OF that does 105%) are tolerable.
 But as the gap increases, larger amount of stress and problems enter.
 OFs are usually the people that seek counseling and would love for the UF in their life to do the same.
 When couples come in with these issues, the UF usually complains that the OF is “nagging” and “never satisfied” and the OF just wants the UF to have more motivation.